arnelenero/simpler-state/docs/recipe-transforms.md

-# Binding Only Relevant Data to Components
+# Binding Only Relevant Data (Partial or Computed Values)

 There are cases where a component doesn't need the exact value of the entity, but rather some derivative of this value.
 It can either be:
 - a portion of the value (e.g. for object type values), or
 - a computed value

-In such situation, we can pass a _transform_ function to the entity's `use` hook as follows:
+By binding only these relevant values to the component, we prevent unnecessary re-renders.
+For this purpose, we can pass a _transform_ function to the entity's `use` hook as follows:
 ```js
 value = entityObj.use(value => relevantValue)
 ```